Divy190905/Named_Entity_Recognition/README.md

 Features

-Uses a pre-trained BERT model for token classification.
+✅ Uses a pre-trained BERT model for token classification.

-Fine-tunes BERT on a labeled dataset for entity recognition.
+✅ Fine-tunes BERT on a labeled dataset for entity recognition.

-Supports entity types such as Person (PER), Organization (ORG), Location (LOC), and Miscellaneous (MISC).
+✅ Supports entity types such as:

+Person (PER)

+Organization (ORG)

+Location (LOC)

+Miscellaneous (MISC)

-Implements tokenization using the BERT tokenizer.
+✅ Implements tokenization using the BERT tokenizer.

-Uses PyTorch and Hugging Face's transformers library.
+✅ Uses PyTorch and Hugging Face's transformers library.